albertojulian/mada-driver-assistant/README.md

 converted to text and sent to the SLM (Small Language Model) in the Driver Agent's Planner.

 **D** The SLM scans the functions available and identifies one that may satisfy the driver request:
-`check_safety_distance_from_vehicle`
+`check_safety_distance_from_vehicle`.

 **E** The function calls the function `get_vehicle_instance` to get the car's space event data (which includes the position and the distance), the function `get_current_speed` and the function `get_safety_distance` (with current speed as parameter).

-**F** With the previous data, the function checks that the distance to the car in front is lower than the safety distance at the current speed, and generates a text recommending the driver to reduce the speed.
-The text is sent to the TTS to be converted to audio.
+**F** With the previous data, the function checks that the distance to the car in front is lower than the safety distance at the current speed; this result is sent to the SLM in the `driver agent` node, which generates a text recommending the driver to reduce the speed.

+**G** The SLM's gets the result from the function and, if the driver request is considered satisfied, generates a response that is sent to the Text to Speech to be converted to audio.

 ## Datasets